-Wardrobe neutral colours include the whites, beiges, grays, taupes, and browns.
+Wardrobe neutral colours include the whites, beiges, grays, taupes, and browns, as well as the navy and black that we use to create ensembles and for basic large area items.
 These frame our appearance, creating a background structure for the colours and details that will be added.
-We look at flowers more than stems, but flowers must be connected to their world, rather than floating in space.
+We notice flowers more than stems, but flowers must be connected to their world, rather than floating in space.
 Colour needs context to communicate.
 Meaningful, confident beauty requires the right foundation.

 In the envelope